-An authorised bidder of a participant may withdraw an eligible bid made at an auction during the bidding window for that auction only, via the form and means approved by the Clean Energy Regulator.
+An authorised bidder of a participant may withdraw an eligible bid made at the auction during the bidding window for the auction only, via the form and means approved by the Clean Energy Regulator.

-The Clean Energy Regulator may cancel an eligible bid made at an auction by, or on behalf of, a participant:
+The Clean Energy Regulator may cancel an eligible bid made at the auction on behalf of a participant:

-- if requested during the auction window for that auction by an authorised bidder of the participant, and - if the Clean Energy Regulator is satisfied that the authorised bidder is unable to withdraw the bid during that auction window due to a fault or malfunction relating to: - " a computer system - " a facility (within the meaning of the Telecommunications Act 1997), or - " a carriage service (within the meaning of that Act) provided to the public.
+- if requested during the bidding window for the auction by an authorised bidder of the participant, and - if the Clean Energy Regulator is satisfied that the authorised bidder is unable to withdraw the bid during the bidding window due to a fault or malfunction relating to: - " a computer system - " a facility (within the meaning of the Telecommunications Act 1997), or - " a carriage service (within the meaning of that Act) provided to the public.

-Once the bidding window for an auction has closed, an eligible bid submitted during the bidding window cannot be withdrawn, and will not be able to be cancelled, for at least 10 business days.
+Once the bidding window for the auction has closed, an eligible bid submitted during the bidding window cannot be withdrawn.